Tourism-related stocks drag on Britain's FTSE 100

 “Furthermore, the full response of Western governments has not yet been clarified, adding to the question marks.”

-Shares of security-related companies have risen since the attacks but Rolls Royce, a leading global provider of defence aero engines and services, fell 2.2 percent to 544.2 pence on Wednesday.
+Shares of security-related companies have risen in the wake of the attacks but Rolls Royce, a leading global provider of defence aero engines and services, fell 1.4 percent to 547.5 pence on Wednesday.

 Traders said some investors were taking profits after the share gained nearly 8 percent over the previous two sessions, and ahead of an operating review update by its chief executive next week.